nickbalestra/nickbalestra.github.io/_posts/2015-10-15-ES6-classes-and-prototype-based-inheritance.markdown

 modelS.ludicrousSpeed() // -> true
 {% endhighlight %}

-### In ECMAScript 6
+### Classes in ECMAScript 6, or better, Sugar over the ES5 prototype-based inheritance

-Now that we did brush up on the pseudoClassical subclass pattern, let see how the above code will look like in ES6 using the new Syntactic sugar for classes.
-Refer to the code above to see what is going on under the hood, it should now be pretty self explanatory.
+Now that we did brush up on the pseudoClassical subclass pattern, let see how the previous code will look like in ES6, using the new Class Syntactic sugar.
+Refer to the code above to better understand what is going on under the hood, it should be pretty self explanatory by now.

 {% highlight javascript linenos %}
 // Class Car